 I am also proud to write this that KHHI is the only company in Nepal or probably in the world to use CNC machines to aid its production on both fronts; Quality and Quantity.
 I would like to squeeze in this sentence here by saying that as a matter of fact we are the ONLY company in the world to use all THREE methods of khukuri making; the Primitive, Traditional, and Technology.
 Coming back to CNC, we use these high quality advanced machines for our custom-design orders and complicated modern kukri knives (ONLY) that require high accuracy, precision, and demand.
 We very well know that as a company, we must grow and adapt with the ever changing time and technique yet must retain and continue the legacy/method that is our root, our recognition and our pride.
 As a company and as a person we highly respect and follow our age old craftsmanship and most of our knives are made by this method that the Kamis (makers) have been undertaking for generations.
 We have also introduced the "Primitive Making" method where bare hands, basic tools, high skill and huge experience are the only key to deliverance and success.
 Here our main motive is to conserve the method and makings that was actually used in the classical period.

-If you have any suggestions as to how we could improve our site or product line, feel free to mail us.
-My entire KHHI team and I are dedicated to being the best we can for you, our valued customers.
-Lastly I would like to conclude by saying that the most important and best thing that I am proud of my company is that we are very flexible.
+If you have any suggestions as to how we could improve our quality, product line, and website, feel free to mail me.
+My entire KHHI team and I are dedicated to being the best we can be for you, our valued customers.
+Lastly, I would like to conclude by saying that the most important and best thing that I am proud of my company is that we are very flexible.
 The moment you enter KHHI you are not just a mere customer but you become our FRIEND.